lbnl-science-it/Training-HPC-on-Lawrencium/Training-HPC-on-Lawrencium.md

 # Data Transfer with Globus

+- Globus lets you transfer and share data on your storage systems with collaborators
 - Fast data transfer, refer to [instructions](https://sites.google.com/a/lbl.gov/high-performance-computing-services-group/getting-started/data-transfer)
 - Berkeley Lab users can use Globus to transfer files in/out of their LBNL Google drive.
 Details about Google drive via Globus is [here](https://commons.lbl.gov/display/itdivision/GDrive+Access+Via+Globus)
 - Possible endpoints include: lbnl#lrc, your laptop/desktop, NERSC, among others.